zhourunlong/Light-GPT-Plus/README.md

 ### Small
 - Text input
   - In the original Light-GPT, deleting the lengthy input text will not shrink the text input area.
 Now this bug is fixed.
+- System message
+  - Change the default system message.
+- Avatars
+  - Change the original avatars to ones that are more theme-consistent.

 ## Removed Features
 - Avatars
-  - Change the original avatars to ones that are more theme-consistent.
   - Remove the support for changing avatars.
 - Context window
   - Remove the limit of (changable) context window (named `chatBackgroundContext`) as it is not used in ChatGPT.
 - System message
-  - [TODO] Change the default system message.
   - Remove the support for customizing the system message (named `systemRoles` in the original Light-GPT).
 - Page saving
   - Remove the methods to save the page into pdf and picture.